anax/demo_PIJ/README.md

 **1. Introduction**

 * **1.1 Program Description:**
-This Java program, named "StudentResultManagementSystem," calculates the cumulative marks, percentage, and rank for students based on their individual subject marks.
-It is designed for educational institutions to efficiently manage and present student results during result declaration weeks.
+This "Student Result Management Program" is a lifesaver built just for you.
+It's a computer program written in Java that helps schools manage student results easily.
+No more mountains of papers and endless calculations – this program takes care of it all!
+It takes all the hassle out of calculating grades and rankings.
+Just feed in the individual subject marks for each student, and the program whizzes through everything, giving you cumulative marks, percentages, and even student ranks.
+Talk about a lifesaver during result declaration weeks!

 * **1.2 Version Control:**
 The code is version-controlled using Git.
 The repository can be found at https://github.com/anax/demo_PIJ/blob/main/StudentResultManagementSystem.java